Protecting Your Loved Ones Preserving Your Assets

 South Dakota Medicaid Planning Lawyers

-Helping Clients Make Smart Decisions About Long-Term Care Costs for 30 Years
+Helping Clients Make Smart Decisions About Long-Term Care Costs for Over 30 Years

 Roughly half of Americans living in nursing homes rely on Medicaid to cover their expenses.
 In order to be eligible for Medicaid, however, a senior must demonstrate that they are unable to afford their health care due to a low income or lack of assets.
 When trying to prepare for the reality of future health ailments, two potential approaches include proactive planning and crisis planning.
 Let Aspen Legacy Planning help you understand the law as it applies to your situation and begin moving forward.